How to Convert Your Bonus into Long-Term Wealth

 The first step in bonus investing is to have clarity around one’s objectives.
 Setting a purpose provides guidance and prevents reckless expenditures.
 Some may desire to establish a rainy day fund with their bonus, whereas others hope to cultivate resources for retirement.

 If burdened with liabilities, a portion of the bonus can transfer to reducing expensive outstanding balances, a move that immediately inflates one’s net assets.
-Once an intention is articulated, selecting an investment approach in accordance with one’s fiscal philosophy becomes more facile.
+Once you articulate your intention, choosing an investment approach that aligns with your fiscal philosophy becomes easier.

 Consider High-Impact Investments First